Easy DIY Christmas Card Holder

 The great thing about using a canvas frame or picture frame for your Christmas card holder is that it kind of looks like a decoration even before you receive any Christmas cards to put on it!

-So, if you also have a thieving destroyer for a pet, or just want something a little bit different to hang all your Christmas cards on, then read on to find out how we made a very easy DIY Christmas card holder.
+So, if you also have a thieving destroyer for a pet, or just want something a little bit different to hang all your Christmas cards on, then read on to find out how I made a very easy DIY Christmas card holder.

 You just need a free weekend and a few bits and bobs that you probably already have lying around the house.